 "Where are your parents?"
 He asked quietly.

-"They died when I was only five but I was taken in by my aunt and uncle and lived with them until the age of sixteen.
+"They died when I was only five.
+I was taken in by my aunt and uncle and lived with them until the age of sixteen.
 It is then that I learned how to survive by myse..."

 "And where are they now?
 Your aunt and uncle."
-Leon pressed on, eyes now a royal purple.
+Leon pressed on, eyes darkening to a royal purple.

 Perhaps she could turn on her heel and escape this interrogatory in her small house?
 No, not really...he'd probably follow her there or catch her before she even stood up.
 Stupid, constricting, clothes that didn't leave her freedom of movement.